 As an investor, you can earn a return from shares in two ways:

 Dividends are payments which usually represent a share of the company's profits.
 They're paid to the company's shareholders at fixed times of the year, and vary according to the company's business strategy and how well it's doing.
 This is because the company's board decides how much profit to pay out as a dividend to its shareholders, and how much profit to reinvest into the company to help future growth.

-If you hold shares directly, any dividends will be paid to you as the shareholder.
-Alternatively, if you've invested in shares via an equities fund, dividends are paid to the fund, and in turn the fund pays dividends to the investors who hold shares in it.
+If you've invested in shares via an equities fund, dividends are paid to the fund, and in turn the fund pays dividends to the investors who hold shares in it.
 As an investor in a fund, you can choose how you want to receive your dividends:

 When you're deciding how to invest, it's important to remember that the value of investments and the income from them do go up and down, which will cause the value of your investments to fall as well as rise, and in some cases you may not get back the original amount you invested.
 If you are unsure about the suitability of your investment, speak to a financial adviser.